LBJ-Wade/cpp_parallelization/README.md

 # C++ Parallelization Tests

-This repo contains some basic c++ code, set up to run in parallel on either multiple CPU cores or a GPU.
-The idea is to not only parallelize the code, but do so using some modern c++11 features, wrapping up some OpenACC directives in a class.
+This repository contains some basic c++ code, set up to run in parallel on either multiple CPU cores or a GPU.
+The idea is to not only parallelize the code, but do so using some modern c++11 features, wrapping up OpenACC directives in a class.

-Some timing information suggests parallelization is good overall:
+The code creates a large "3D" array (lattice), and uses an iterative statement to solve an algebraic problem for each point in the lattice.
+Values calculated and stored at points on the lattice have no dependency on other lattice points, so parallelization can be done in several ways.
+A comparison can then be made between execution speeds for different parallelization schemes.

+## Running the code

+### Initial setup

+#### Running on the HPCC at Case Western (hpclogin.cwru.edu)

+The code should work on the hpctest node at CWRU.
+In order to run this code, first log in to hpctest:
+`$ ssh hpctest`
+And then request a node with a GPU:
+`$ qsub -q gpufermi -l nodes=1:ppn=12:gpus=2 -I` Finally, the following modules should be loaded so the code can compile:
+`$ module load gcc/4.9.3`
+`$ module load pgi/15.10`
+`$ module load cuda/7.0.28`

+#### Running on Ann (ann.kenyon.edu)

+Ann is currently configured so that this code will run as-is.

+### Downloading and compiling

+The code can be cloned from github:
+`$ git clone https://github.com/cwru-pat/cpp_parallelization.git && cd cpp_parallelization`
+(If you intend to develop on the HPCC at CWRU, a newer version of git may be helpful too; eg. `$ module load git/2.4.8`)

+The code can then be compiled using either the PGI compiler or GCC.
+Compile statements should look similar to:
+`$ pgc++ -std=c++11 -O4 -fast -acc -Minfo=accel main.cpp -o main -DCONFIG_ACC_3D=true`
+Where the `CONFIG_ACC_3D` variable will enable one of a few parallelizations options, as described [in the code](https://github.com/cwru-pat/cpp_parallelization/blob/master/main.cpp#L26).
+For GCC, a compile statement might look like
+`g++ -std=c++11 -O3 -ffast-math -fopenmp main.cpp -o main -DCONFIG_OMP_3D=true`

+Once compiled, the executable `main` can then be run and timed, eg. using a command like `$ time ./main`.

+The script `$ ./run_tests.sh` will compile the code using a variety of options and will print some timing information.

+## Results

+Some timing information from Ann suggests parallelization is good overall.
+Ann has a Tesla K40m graphics card, and 32 Intel(R) Xeon(R) CPU E5-2650 v2 @ 2.60GHz CPUs.
+Code was compiled using `pgc++ 15.10-0 64-bit target on x86-64 Linux -tp sandybridge` and `g++ (Ubuntu 4.8.5-2ubuntu1~14.04.1) 4.8.5`.
+Timing results follow:

 - PGI OpenACC 3D parallelization:
   - 0m4.900s